Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models

 \section{Abstract}

-Large Language Models (LLMs) like closed weights ones GPT-3.5/4, Claude, Gemini or open weights ones like LLaMa 2/3, Mistral, Mixtral, and more recent ones Dbrx or Command R+ are often described as being instances of foundation models - that is, models that transfer strongly across various tasks and conditions in few-show or zero-shot manner, while exhibiting scaling laws that predict function improvement when increasing the pre-training scale.
-These claims of excelling in different functions and tasks rely on measurements taken across various sets of standardized benchmarks showing high scores for such models.
-We demonstrate here a dramatic breakdown of function and reasoning capabilities of state-of-the-art models trained at the largest available scales which claim strong function, using a simple, short, conventional common sense problem formulated in concise natural language, easily solvable by humans.
-The breakdown is dramatic, as models also express strong overconfidence in their wrong solutions, while providing often non-sensical "reasoning"-like explanations akin to confabulations to justify and backup the validity of their clearly failed responses, making them sound plausible.
-Various standard interventions in an attempt to get the right solution, like various type of enhanced prompting, or urging the models to reconsider the wrong solutions again by multi step re-evaluation, fail.
-We take these initial observations to the scientific and technological community to stimulate urgent re-assessment of the claimed capabilities of current generation of LLMs, Such re-assessment also requires common action to create standardized benchmarks that would allow proper detection of such basic reasoning deficits that obviously manage to remain undiscovered by current state-of-the-art evaluation procedures and benchmarks\footnote{Code for reproducing experiments in the paper and raw experiments data can be found at \href{https://github.com/LAION-AI/AIW}{AIW repo}}.
+Large Language Models (LLMs) are often described as being instances of foundation models - that is, models that possess strong generalization and therefore transfer robustly across various tasks and conditions in few-shot or zero-shot manner, while exhibiting scaling laws that predict generalization improvement when increasing the pre-training scale.
+Such claims rely on measurements by various standardized benchmarks that suppose to reflect core functions like generalization and reasoning, where state-of-the-art (SOTA) models score high.
+We demonstrate here a dramatic breakdown of generalization and basic reasoning of all SOTA models which claim strong function, including advanced models like GPT-4 or Claude 3 Opus trained at the largest scales, using a simple, short common sense problem formulated in concise natural language, easily solvable by humans (AIW problem).
+The breakdown is dramatic as it manifests on a simple problem in both low average performance and strong performance fluctuations on natural variations in problem template that do not change either problem structure or its difficulty at all.
+By testing models on further control problems with similar form, we rule out that breakdown might be rooted in minor low-level issues like natural language or numbers parsing.
+We also observe strong overconfidence in the wrong solutions, expressed in form of plausible sounding explanation-like confabulations.
+Various standard interventions in an attempt to get the right solution, like chain-of-thought prompting, or urging the models to reconsider the wrong solutions again by multi step re-evaluation, fail.
+We use these observations to stimulate re-assessment of the capabilities of current generation of LLMs as claimed by standardized benchmarks.
+Such re-assessment also requires common action to create standardized benchmarks that would allow proper detection of such deficits in generalization and reasoning that obviously remain undiscovered by current state-of-the-art evaluation procedures, where SOTA LLMs manage to score high. \footnote{Code for reproducing experiments in the paper and raw experiments data can be found at \href{https://github.com/LAION-AI/AIW}{AIW repo}}.